trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

 ## The Algorithm

-The key differences between my problem and Levenshtein distances were the fact that it was a tree and not a list, and the fact that consecutive sequences of inserts/deletes were cheaper than separate ones (because they could be combined in one `:date-switch` block).
+The key differences between my problem and Levenshtein distances were the fact that it was a tree and not a list, and the fact that consecutive sequences of inserts/deletes were cheaper than separate ones (because consecutive edits could be combined in one `:date-switch` block).
 My cost function is also different in that I'm measuring the size of the resulting tree including `:date-switch` blocks, so my moves will need costs based on that.

-I can extend the list algorithm to trees by adding a move I'll call "recurse" that goes down and right and can be done on any square where both items are sub-trees (not leaves), where the cost is the cost of the resulting diff from running the entire tree-diff algorithm recursively on those two sub-trees.
-I don't bother recursing if the two sub-trees are the same, since the "same" move is identical and faster in that case.
+I can extend the list algorithm to trees by adding a move I'll call "recurse" that goes down and right and can be done on any square where both items are sub-trees (not leaves).
+The cost of the move is the cost of the resulting diff from running the entire tree-diff algorithm recursively on those two sub-trees.
+I don't bother recursing if the two sub-trees are the same, since the "same" move has identical cost in that case, and is faster to compute.

 We can handle the cheaper consecutive inserts and deletes by modeling entering and leaving a `:date-switch` block as moves.
 However now we have different move sets based on if we are in or out of a `:date-switch` block and different costs to get to the end from a given point.
 We can rectify this by splitting our problem into path-finding over *two* grids of the same size.
 One is our "outside" grid, where we can do the "same", "recurse" and now also a "in" move which moves us to the same position on the other grid.

 On the "inside" grid we can do "insert", "delete" and "out" moves.
-But that won't quite work because if "in" and "out" both don't make forward progress, we have a loop and our algorithm will endlessly loop over paths going "in" and "out" at the same point.
+But that won't quite work because if "in" and "out" both don't make forward progress, the graph has a cycle and our search algorithm will endlessly recurse over paths going "in" and "out" at the same point.
 We can solve this by splitting "out" into "insert out" and "delete out".
 The first two are the same as insert and delete except they also move to the "outside" grid, we also have to make sure that we don't use the "insert" and "delete" moves to go to the bottom right of the "inside" grid, because then we'd be stuck.

 This gives us a set of moves that always make forward progress and share as much as possible, with this we can find the best path and that gives us an optimal diff.
-See diagram below which also includes the cost of each move and an example path, although not necessarily the optimal one:
+See the diagram below which also includes the cost of each move and an example path, although not necessarily the optimal one:

 <a href="{{PAGE_ASSETS}}/treediffgrid.pdf" target="_blank">
 ![Tree diff diagram]({{PAGE_ASSETS}}/treediffgrid.png)